Academic Policies | PhD in Vision Science

 - have covered comparable course content,

-- have completed with a grade of B or better (“pass” grade is not eligible), and
+- have completed with a grade of C or better (“pass” grade is not eligible), and

 - have not been used toward another degree.

 Students must provide supporting documentation (e.g., copies of the official transcript, course description, syllabus) to the Office of Academic Programs.
-Approval of course substitution awards the student credits of the substituted VSG course, but the transferred grade will not appear on the transcript nor be included in the calculation of the student’s GPA.
+Approval of course substitution awards the student credits of the substituted VSG course.
+However, the transferred grade will not appear on the transcript nor be included in the calculation of the student’s GPA.

-- When a required course is shown to be met through non-credit-bearing activities (e.g., proficiency or exam results) or earlier coursework for another degree, a student may petition for waiver of the course.
+- When a required course is shown to be met through non-credit-bearing activities (e.g., proficiency or exam results) or earlier coursework for another degree, a student may petition for the course waiver.

-- Students must provide official documentation (e.g., certificate, license, transcripts and syllabus, etc.) along with necessary details for application.
+- Students must provide official documentation (e.g., certificate, license, transcripts, syllabus, etc.) along with necessary details for application.

 - Course waiver does not result in the awarding of credit but excuses the student from taking the required course and creates additional elective time for the student; the student must register for additional elective credits equal to or greater than the credits that were waived.